abhisrkckl/Vela.jl/docs/src/installation.md

 !!! warning
     Some of the dependencies don't work properly if Julia isn't installed using `juliaup`.
     Specifically, avoid installing Julia using `conda`.
 The following instructions are for installing the Python dependencies *only*.
-Don't install Julia from a conda repository.

 Now, install the Python dependencies and set the environment variables.
 The most important one is `PYTHON_JULIACALL_HANDLE_SIGNALS`.
 If it is not set properly you'll get segmentation faults.